eevee/eev.ee/content/2018-03-30-a-geometric-rust-adventure.markdown

 Aaand...  _this_ doesn't work.
 Rust "cannot infer an appropriate lifetime for autoref due to conflicting requirements".
 The trouble is that `self.arena.back()` takes a reference to `self.arena`, and then I put that reference in the event queue.
 But I promised that everything in the event queue has lifetime `'a`, and I don't actually know how long _`self`_ lives here; I only know that it can't _outlive_ `'a`, because that would invalidate the references it holds.

-A little random guessing let me to change `&amp;mut self` to `&'a mut self` — which is fine because the entire `impl` block this lives in is already parameterized by `'a` — and that makes this compile!
+A little random guessing let me to change `&mut self` to `&'a mut self` — which is fine because the entire `impl` block this lives in is already parameterized by `'a` — and that makes this compile!
 Hooray!
 I think that's because I'm saying `self` itself has exactly the same lifetime as the references it holds onto, which is true, since it's referring to itself.

 Let's get a little more ambitious and try having _two_ segments.